timkahlke/LongRead_tutorials/docs/OV.md

 Throughout the tutorials you will find questions that are intended to make you think about what exactly you are doing, what to look for and help you to self-check.
 Answers are provided [here](APP_ANS.md) but can also be found through the "Answers" link below the questions.

+## Tutorial data

+The data used for the tutorials is real nanopore data from (several) sequencing runs of the diatom (microalga) <i>Thalassiosira pseudonana</i>.
+It is not the most perfect data which, from my point of view, makes it perfect for a tutorial.

 ## Appendix